Tom Watt (ice hockey): Professional coaching career

 Watt broke into the NHL coaching ranks as an assistant coach with the Vancouver Canucks in 1980–81 season.
 His first NHL head coaching experience came with the Winnipeg Jets, whom he guided for two-plus seasons (1981 to 1984).
 In 1981–82, Watt helped the Jets to a 48-point improvement in the standings, and was named Coach of the Year, winning the Jack Adams Award for his efforts.

 He held the positions of head coach and assistant general manager with the Canucks for two seasons beginning in 1985–86.
-Watt was then an assistant coach with the Calgary Flames from 1988 to 1990, including the Stanley Cup-winning 1989 club.
-In 1990, he was hired in as an assistant coach with the Toronto Maple Leafs, and took over as head coach just 12 games into the 1990–91 NHL season.
+Watt was then an assistant coach with the Calgary Flames from 1988 to 1990, and won the 1989 Stanley Cup.
+In 1990, he was hired as an assistant coach with the Toronto Maple Leafs, and took over as head coach just 12 games into the 1990–91 NHL season.
 After two seasons behind the Maple Leafs' bench, he served within the Toronto organization as director of professional development in 1992–93 and director of pro scouting in 1993–94.
 Watt then became the head coach for the Leafs' farm club, the St. John's Maple Leafs of the American Hockey League (AHL) for two seasons beginning in 1994–95.

 Watt spent 1997–98 season as head coach of the Sudbury Wolves of the Ontario Hockey League (OHL), returning the Wolves to the playoffs after a three-year absence.

 In 1999–2000, Watt returned to the NHL as a development coach for the Flames organization.
 Watt then joined the Mighty Ducks of Anaheim in January 2001 as special assignment scout.
 On July 24, 2001, he was named an assistant coach for the Mighty Ducks prior to reassignment the following year.
 Watt joined the Florida Panthers on August 16, 2005, as a pro scout.
 In September 2008, Watt returned to the Maple Leafs as a pro scout.